 - Failed to prioritise marketing

 Businesses who fail to market themselves, or do not have the skills and knowledge to do this effectively, might as well never have started at all.
 With social media opening doors to new marketplaces all over the world, self marketing has never been more affordable.
-Sometimes it also pays to get the professionals in, particularly if you are planning a promotional event or a big push for Christmas.
+Sometimes it also pays to get the professionals in, particularly if you are competing online in a competitive market it makes sense to use internet marketing or seo experts.

 - Didn’t notice things had moved on